zpainter/iassist/content/about/regional-report-1996-1997-united-states.md

 Fynnette Eaton completed in May her two-year term as the chair of the Mid-Atlantic Regional Archives Conference.
-She also was just elected to a three-year term on the Society of American Archivists\' Council, which is the governing body of the organization.
+She also was just elected to a three-year term on the Society of American Archivists' Council, which is the governing body of the organization.

-Mark Conrad published an article, \"To Have and to Hold?: Archival Responsibility in the Electronic Age,\" Irish Archives, vol.3, no 1 n.s.
+Mark Conrad published an article, "To Have and to Hold?: Archival Responsibility in the Electronic Age," Irish Archives, vol.3, no 1 n.s.
 (Spring 1996): 36-39.

 Mark Conrad also co-edited a volume with the proceedings from a conference, For the Record: Data Archives, Electronic Records, Access to Research Information and the Needs of the Research Community (Dublin,
 Ireland: Institute of Public Administration, 1996).
-It included an article by Mark, \"Electronic Records in the U.S. Federal Government:
+It included an article by Mark, "Electronic Records in the U.S. Federal Government:
-One Archivist\'s Experience,\" pp. 64-72.
+One Archivist's Experience," pp. 64-72.

-Fynnette Eaton with a co-author had a presentation, \"Preservation and Archival Issues for Electronic Records: The Center for Electronic Records of the National Archives and Records Administration\" published in the Proceedings of the 5th Annual Federal Depository Library Conference, April 15-18, 1996 (Washington DC: US Government Printing Office, 1996), 18-21.
+Fynnette Eaton with a co-author had a presentation, "Preservation and Archival Issues for Electronic Records: The Center for Electronic Records of the National Archives and Records Administration" published in the Proceedings of the 5th Annual Federal Depository Library Conference, April 15-18, 1996 (Washington DC: US Government Printing Office, 1996), 18-21.